chirag127/TubeSumTalk/p.md

 1. User visits a YouTube video page.
 2. Content script detects video URL.
-3. Sidebar is injected into the page.
+3. right colomn is injected into the page.
 4. Request is sent to the backend with the video ID.
 5. Backend fetches transcript and generates summary.
-6. Summary is displayed in the sidebar.
+6. Summary is displayed in the right colomn.
 7. User clicks “Read Aloud” → TTS starts and highlights each word as it's spoken.
 8. there will be a pop up for the user to select the voice and speed of the TTS.